dk14/crypto/chats/btc-audit/README.md

 **Pre-mediation**.
 Early warning system, "Explorer Network" p2p cluster has to be built to outrun scanners (scanner-tools, that AI suggests to write so easily), see "public service" section: decentralized PoW-like network will warn you ahead of possible attack.

 > Built it open-source (here), and independently from government, corporate, academia (and whatever claiming to be independent organisations and security projects).
-It can only be done openly. **Why here - coz the topic is well-covered here, and I WON'T be like Cardano (IOHK), developing nothing for a decade, promoting Sci-FI, publishing obvious.
-I only write a lot of text coz no one pays ~~to shut up~~ for solution so far, and to consolidate relevant data.
+It can only be done openly. **Why here - coz the topic is well-covered here, and I WON'T be like Cardano, developing nothing for a decade, promoting Sci-FI, publishing obvious.
+I only write a lot of text coz no one pays ~~to shut up~~ me to develop solution so far.

 **Without "Explorer Network" (and good TRNG replicas) - you will start losing YOUR FUNDS unrecoverably sooner or later.**